rayanfam/rayanfam.github.io/_posts/2018-09-03-hypervisor-from-scratch-part-2.md

 }
 ```

-The last step is checking for the presence of VMX.
+The last step is checking for the presence of **VMX**.
 We can check it using the following code :

 ```
 bool VMX_Support_Detection()